marcio777/cadmus/src/en/Chapter-I/Part III: Variables.md

 However using these instead of primitives has an unnecessary performance cost, and should not be used.
 There are valid reasons for using them, that will come up in Chapter II, but as for now they are a burden.

 ## Selection (Comparing values)
-You can compare values by using an `if/else` statement:
+You can compare and select values by using an `if/else` statement:

 ```java
 int x = 5;